Skoda Enyaq Review & Prices

 In town

 The turning circle is tiny for a car of this size at just 9.3 metres (10.8m for the all-wheel drive version), which makes the big Skoda easy to manoeuvre.
-Every car comes with front and rear parking sensors and a rear-view camera to help squeeze this large SUV into small parking spots.
+Every car comes with front and rear parking sensors and a rear-view camera to help squeeze what is a relatively large SUV into small parking spots.

 On the motorway

-Head out onto big A-roads and motorways, and you’ll find the Enyaq’s ride becomes smoother as speeds rise.
+Head out onto big A-roads and motorways, and you’ll find the Enyaq becomes even smoother as speeds rise.
 In fact, the Skoda is a very comfortable car in which to rack up big mileages.

 The cabin is eerily quiet with no engine noise, and there’s not much wind or road noise either.
 You won’t have to raise your voice to make yourself heard, even if you are talking to someone in the back seats.

-Acceleration is definitely more punchy if you choose the 80 or 80x over the 60, but the entry-level car is far from slow and the long range makes it well suited to motorway travel.
+Acceleration is definitely more punchy if you choose the 85 or 85x over the 60, but the entry-level car is far from slow.
+If you do a lot of motorway miles, you'll want an 85 version because the bigger battery means you can go further between charges.

 On a twisty road

 On country roads you never quite shake the feeling that this is a big and heavy car.
-All that weight is carried low down (the batteries are under the floor), which helps keep body lean in check.
-Even so, the Enyaq isn’t as agile as a Tesla Model 3.
+All that weight is carried low down (the batteries are under the floor), which helps keep body lean in check, but the Enyaq isn’t as agile as a Tesla Model Y or Ford Mustang Mach-e.

-The Enyaq is happier if you take things a bit easier, in which case it corners neatly and copes reasonably well with patchy road surfaces.
+The Enyaq works better on a country road if you take things a bit easier, in which case it corners neatly and copes reasonably well with patchy road surfaces.

-If you want your Skoda to handle wintery conditions, think about the 80x.
-Whereas the other models send power to the rear wheels, the 80x is all-wheel drive and will take care of itself if there’s snow and ice about.
+If you want your Skoda to handle wintery conditions, think about the 85x.
+Whereas the other models send power to the rear wheels, the 80x is all-wheel drive so can handle snow and ice a bit better.

 Space and practicality

-Lots of room with a large boots and a lot of space for passengers, but some practical features cost extra
+Lots of room with a large boot and a lot of space for passengers, but some practical features cost extra

 It’s easy to get comfortable behind the wheel of the Skoda Enyaq.
 There’s a lot of head and legroom, so even very tall drivers will be fine.